dotse/tls-fed-auth/tls-fed-auth.md

 *   `alg` (Algorithm)

-    Identifies the algorithm used to generate the JWT signature [@RFC7515] section 4.1.1.
+    Identifies the algorithm used to generate the JWS signature [@RFC7515] section 4.1.1.

 *   `iat` (Issued At)